yuvasri93/CampusSync/README.md

 ## 📜 License

-This project is developed for educational and academic purposes.
+This project is developed for educational and academic purposes only.

 ---